 United Kingdom (London)

-The consumption of non-renewable resources for single use bottles and the amount of waste generated is profoundly unsustainable.
-That’s why London-based tech startup Skipping Rocks Lab wants to make packaging disappear.
-They have created a water bottle you can eat.
+The consumption of non-renewable resources for single use items and the amount of waste generated is profoundly unsustainable.
+That’s why London-based tech startup NotPla wants to make packaging disappear.
+They have created a water ‘bottle’ you can eat.

-Ooho! is a spherical packaging made of seaweed, entirely natural and biodegradable.
+Ooho! is a natural packaging made of seaweed, entirely compostable and biodegradable.
 Inspired by egg yolks, water is trapped inside layers made up of brown algae and calcium chloride and can be drunk when those membranes are punctured.
 The membranes have been compared to the skin of an apple, as they can then be eaten or thrown away.

-The goal is to create a waste-free alternative to plastic bottles and cups with material that cheaper than plastic and can encapsulate any beverage including water, soft drinks, spirits and cosmetics.
+The goal is to create a waste-free alternative to plastic bottles, cups and sachets with a material that is as cheap as plastic and can encapsulate most liquids including water, soft drinks, spirits and condiments.

 Rodrigo García González and Pierre Paslier, Co-founders